smnkolbeck/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---
 I am a graduate student in the The Ohio State University [Department of Sociology](https://sociology.osu.edu/) studying criminology.
-The aim of my research is to uncover the ways in which individual-level and structural conditions influence the likelihood of re-offense of formerly incarcerated individuals.
+My research focuses on conditions that influence recidivism and desistance among the formerly incarcerated, with a focus on employment and cognitive factors.
+In addition, my work aims to enhance understanding on the relationship between work (both on and off-the-books) and crime.
-I am currently involved in a number of projects that examine the role of employment, race, cognition and other factors in reducing criminal offending among the formerly incarcerated.
+I am currently involved in a number of projects that examine how employment, race, and cognitive change influences re-offending among the formerly incarcerated.

+At Ohio State, I am an affiliate of the [Criminal Justice Research Center (CJRC)](https://cjrc.osu.edu/)

+I am primarily advised by [Dr. Paul Bellair](https://sociology.osu.edu/people/bellair.1) and [Dr. Steven Lopez](https://sociology.osu.edu/people/lopez.137)
-At Ohio State, I am an affiliate of the [Criminal Justice Research Center (CJRC)](https://cjrc.osu.edu/) My personal interests include playing and watching soccer, board and card-games, and real-time strategy computer games.
+My personal interests include playing and watching soccer, board and card-games, and real-time strategy computer games.